apache/pulsar-client-node/README.md

 The Pulsar Node.js client can be used to create Pulsar producers and consumers in Node.js.

-## Compatibility

-This Node.js client is developed and tested using Apache Pulsar 2.3.0

 ## Requirements

 Pulsar Node.js client library is based on the C++ client library.
 Follow the instructions for